pouchdb/pouchdb/docs/getting-started.md

 {% include anchor.html class="h3" title="Installing CouchDB" hash="installing_couchdb" %}

 Now we'll implement the syncing.
 You need to have a compatible server instance.
-You can install either [PouchDB-Server](https://github.com/pouchdb/pouchdb-server), [CouchDB](http://couchdb.apache.org/) or use an hosted Couch service such as [Cloudant](https://cloudant.com/)
+You can either install [CouchDB](http://couchdb.apache.org/) or use an hosted Couch service such as [Cloudant](https://cloudant.com/)

 {% include anchor.html class="h3" title="Enabling CORS" hash="enabling_cors" %}